luk036/ellipsoid-method/ell-review.md

 This example is taken from [@orlin1985computing].
 Given a matrix $A = [a_{ij}] \in \mathbb{R}^{N\times N}$.
 A *symmetric scaling* of $A$ is a matrix $B$ of the form $U A U^{-1}$ where $U$ is a nonnegative diagonal matrix having the same dimension.
 Under the *min-max criterion*, the objective is to minimize the largest absolute value of the element of $B$.
-The symmetric scaling problem under such criterion can be reformulated as a single-parameter monotropic linear network optimization problem.
+The symmetric scaling problem under such a criterion can be reformulated as a single-parameter monotropic linear network optimization problem.

 Another possible criterion is to minimize the ratio of largest absolute value of the element $B$ to the smallest.
 The motivation for using this criterion is that high ratios cause difficulties in performing the simplex method.
 Under this *min-max-ratio* criterion, the symmetric scaling problem can be formulated as:
 $$\begin{array}{ll}